carmine-ambrosino/simple-xss-vulnerable-app/README.md

 The application is called ***"GP-Office"***, which stands for ***"General Pratictioner's Office"***.

 Some features of the application are listed below:
-- **Patient management:** General practitioner can add details about their patients, such as name, surname, social security number, or phone number.
+- **Patient management:** General practitioners can add details about their patients, such as name, surname, fiscal code or phone number.
 - **Medical prescription management:** For each patient, prescriptions can be entered, specifying the relevant medicine and quantity.
-- **Medicine management:** The application includes a database for medicine.
-Each entry in the database includes its name and description.
+- **Medicine management:** General practitioners can add, update or delete medicines.

 ## Used technologies
 - **Flask:** Lightweight micro web framework written in Python.